How environmentalists’ wins with Intel in New Mexico could help Ohio - NewsBreak

 Intel plans Ohio version of CEWG

 CEWG’s website holds a detailed record of meetings and issues going back to 2004, including supporting documents and even the emotions of speakers along with what they say.
-Intel pays $30,000 for a facilitator and recorder to lead and chronicle CEWG meetings, company spokesperson Linda Qian said.
+Intel pays a facilitator $30,000 to lead CEWG meetings, company spokesperson Linda Qian said.

 She also told NBC4 that Intel will be starting a similar body to CEWG in Ohio later this year.